OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-angular.md

     npm run start
     ```

-2. Office Web Add-ins should use HTTPS, not HTTP, even when you are developing.
+2. In a web browser, navigate to `https://localhost:3000`.
 If your browser indicates that the site's certificate is not trusted, you will need to add the certificate as a trusted certificate.
 See [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) for details.

     > [!NOTE]
     > Chrome (web browser) may continue to indicate the the site's certificate is not trusted, even after you have completed the process described in [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).
 You can disregard this warning in Chrome and can verify that the certificate is trusted by navigating to `https://localhost:3000` in either Internet Explorer or Microsoft Edge.